fluencelabs/c-template/README.md

 # C template

-Template backend project for C.
+Template backend project for C. You can start developing your application by extending src/main.c.

 # How to build